Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Introduction

 The paper is organised as follows.
 In Section \ref{sec:definitions} we lay out the precise definitions of the objects of interest for this article.
-Section \ref{sec:proofprop} is dedicated to the proof of Proposition \ref{prop}.
-In Section \ref{sec:refineddej} we use induction and degeneration techniques to study the dimension theory of the space of refined de Jonqui\`eres in certain relavant cases and explain how to use it to prove Theorem \ref{thm1}.
+We begin the study of the space of refined de Jonqui\`eres divisors in Section \ref{sec:refineddej} and we state the main results concerning its dimension.
+In Section \ref{sec:app} we explain how to use refined de Jonqui\`eres divisors to make statements about secant varieties.
+Thus, section \ref{sec:proofprop} is dedicated to the proof of Proposition \ref{prop} and Section \ref{sec:thm1} to the proof of Theorem \ref{thm1}.
+Finally, in Section \ref{sec:degind} we use induction and degeneration techniques to study the dimension theory of the space of refined de Jonqui\`eres in certain relevant cases which then directly yields the content of Theorem \ref{thm2}.